CiroZhang/cse15l-lab-reports/lab3.md

 3. testReversed54321: first index of output should be 1, but instead we got 0.
 <br>

+* The Bug our orginal code as was that it tried to assigned the reverse values of newArray to arr instead of the other way arround.
+And because of this bug, our output will be a array with only zeros regardless of the input

 Original Code with bug
 ```
 static int[] reversed(int[] arr) {